speakleash/bielik-prompt-book/README.md

 # prompt_book
-Speaklaesh resource of prompts from various domains
+Resource of Bielik prompts from various domains